On the functoriality of the space of equivariant smooth $h$-cobordisms: The stable -cobordism space

 \section{The stable $h$-cobordism space}

 Now that we have made the space of equivariant $h$-cobordisms into a functor on smooth manifolds and smooth embeddings, the last task is to stabilize with respect to representation discs, and extend the functor to all $G$-CW complexes and continuous maps.
-Let $\mc H(-)$ denote a fixed model for the smooth $h$-cobordism space, as a strict functor from $\Man$ to $\sSet$, using \autoref{h_cobordisms_infinity_1_functor}.
-Let $\mc U$ be a complete $G$-universe.
+Let $\mc H(-)$ denote any functor from $\Man$ to $\sSet$ that is weakly equivalent to the one produced by \autoref{h_cobordisms_infinity_1_functor}.
+In other words, any strictly functorial model for the $h$-cobordism space.
+Let $\mc U$ be a complete $G$-universe, so it is a direct sum of countably many copies of each irreducible representation.
+This is topologized as a colimit of finite-dimensional subspaces, so every compact subset lies in a finite-dimensional subspace.

 \begin{defn} Let